 The olive branch is also often seen as a sign of immortality and wisdom.
 In Greek mythology, it was made to signify a contest between two gods, Athena and Poseidon.
 Athena was the warrior, the Goddess of Justice.

 Poseidon, her uncle created a well of water to which Athena showed her own power by sprouting an olive tree.
 This created a competition between the two, and Zeus ended up choosing the greater gift, the olive tree.

 As Noah witnessed in the Christian Bible, the dove brought him an olive branch as a sign that the flood was over, that dry land was nearby.
 The olive branch is often seen as a gift from the gods, bringing light wherever it goes.

-You don’t have to be an expert in any religion, mythology, or botany to know that olive trees are special.
+You don’t have to be an expert in any religion, mythology, or botany to know that these ancient olive trees are special.
 But now that you do know, it may be difficult to ignore your need for one little indoor olive tree.

 Want to make a new friend?
 Perhaps an olive tree is a good gift, as long as they have other indoor plants and know how to care for them.
 Because an olive tree is often seen as a sign of friendship, and the offering thereof.

 Haven’t you ever heard the term, offering an olive branch?
 That’s because it is used as a peace offering.
 The need to end an argument and become friends once again.
 It means you’re trying to find peace for the betterment of everyone.

 How Much Sun Does An Indoor Olive Tree Need?

 Though it can vary, generally olive trees require a minimum of 6 hours of sunlight each day.
 So it’s important to ensure that these trees are placed near a window that gets that much sunshine.